bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 Autoloading Availability
 ------------------------

-Rails is always able to autoload provided its environment is in place.
+Quails is always able to autoload provided its environment is in place.
 For example the `runner` command autoloads:

 ```
-$ bin/rails runner 'p User.column_names'
+$ bin/quails runner 'p User.column_names'
 ["id", "email", "created_at", "updated_at"]
 ```

 The console autoloads, the test suite autoloads, and of course the application autoloads.

-By default, Rails eager loads the application files when it boots in production mode, so most of the autoloading going on in development does not happen.
+By default, Quails eager loads the application files when it boots in production mode, so most of the autoloading going on in development does not happen.
 But autoloading may still be triggered during eager loading.